5pirit5eal/swim-rag/.clinerules/epcc.md

   - Request relevant files, documentation, URLs, or codebase areas from the user.
   - Analyze provided context.
 Request clarification on areas with insufficient information.
   - Summarize understanding and clarify doubts.
+  - Interact with the User until sufficient context was gathered to complete the request
 - **Transition:** Once context is clear, proceed to the **PLAN Phase**.

 ### C. PLAN Phase (Node C, C1, C2, C2_Decision, C2_InvokeTaskCreate, C3 in diagram)

 - **Objective:** Develop a strategic plan, and if necessary, a detailed task breakdown in a task list file.
 - **AI Action (C1):**
-  - Prompt: "Let's create a plan.
+  - Prompt the User: "Let's create a plan.
 How deeply should I 'think' about this (basic, thorough, deep)?"
     - basic: Plan with straightforward implementation and assumptions within best-practice
     - thorough: Complex plan with reflection on implementation steps, trade-offs and optimizations
     - deep: Consider 2-3 ways of implementation, compare the options regarding trade-offs, fit for the task and the amount of work.
 Challenge the plan and actively search for ways to optimize.